xTerrene/bankers.py/readme.md

 The changelog here has some special denotations for its additions/removals/and so on.
 Additions will be marked with "+"; removals, "-"; notes, "~"; changes/fixes, ">".

-## Latest - Alpha v0.2
+## Latest - Beta v1.0

+\+ THE GAME.
+The game is now playable in full!
+[Open an issue](https://github.com/EarthToAccess/bankers.py/issues) if you find any bugs!
+~ And on that note; there's a known bug involving betting all-in and letting your wallet hit 0 off a bet.
+A workaround is being found; for now, make sure when you make a bet that you don't bet your total wallet amount.
+~ Also, saving/loading is NOT implemented properly yet.
+You'll get screamed at that things are disabled.
+Working on it.

+## Previous

+### Alpha v0.2

 \+ Proper menu structures!
 We now have "working" menus, stylized and all!
 Not that the game is functioning yet but it's the thought that counts I guess

-## Previous

-### None yet!